Farm Price Index - Explained

 Primarily, the USDAreleases the Farm Price Index after thorough research and reports on price issues in food industries and the agricultural sector at large.
 There are two divisions in the USDA that help with the production of the farm price index, these are the Economic Research Service (ERS) and the National Agricultural Statistics Service (NASS).
 While NASS conducts monthly surveys and prepares FPI data for the USDA, ERS provides information on agriculture, food, and natural resources to the public and private sectors.

-References for Farm Price Index (FPI)
+Academic Research on the Farm Price Index (FPI)